DrSocket/nunki.co/readme.md

 In Kubernetes, a replica set is a type of controller that ensures a specified number of replicas of a pod are running at any given time.
 This is useful for ensuring that a certain number of copies of a pod are always available to handle incoming requests.

-A daemon set, on the other hand, is a type of controller that ensures a copy of a specific pod is running on every node in the cluster.
+A daemon set, is a type of controller that ensures a copy of a specific pod is running on every node in the cluster.
 This is useful for running background tasks or services that need to be available on every node.

-A pod, on the other hand, is the basic unit of deployment in Kubernetes.
+A pod, is the basic unit of deployment in Kubernetes.
 It is a group of one or more containers that are deployed together on the same host.
 Pods are the smallest deployable units in Kubernetes and are used to host applications.

 In summary, a replica set is used to ensure a certain number of copies of a pod are running, a daemon set is used to ensure a copy of a pod is running on every node in the cluster, and a pod is the basic unit of deployment in Kubernetes.